commonsharp/SurvivalProject-Server/README.md

 # TODO
 - [ ] Change the infinity games timers to ticks-based instead of a new thread with a timer.
 It will also fix the bug that if you leave the room, the timer still goes on, and will get executed when finished.
 - [ ] Random characters
-- [x] Consider moving to a game server engine.
 - [ ] Change the server sockets to NIO sockets.
 - [ ] Try to find a way to translate the korean macros and if I can't, change the built-in korean commands to my own commands.
 - [ ] Change the guild points formula to the correct one.